Yakima-Teng/html5-cli/README.md

   </a>
 </p>

-> Quickly create an HTML project for mobile devices, and develop with live reload.
+> Quickly create HTML projects for mobile devices, and develop with live reload.

 ## Install